mhoye/pressonward/README.md

 ## Details:

-* Start by cloning this repository, and moving it's contents into the folder you want Apache to serve up.
-Exclude the hidden .git/ folder from the moving process.
+* Start by cloning this repository from your host machine.
+* Move it's contents to wherever you want Apache to serve it from, taking care to exclude the hidden .git/ folder.
 * You'll need to install PHP and PHP-SQLite support libraries.
   - On Debian, via apt, these are libapache-mod-php(VERSION) and php(VERSION)-sqlite3.
 (VERSION) has to match.
 * Create an empty database file somewhere appropriate with the sqlite3 command-line tool.